apollographql/federation/atlas/readme.md

 ## Distributed data format

-TK, basically a sequence of *lemmas*, including:
-  - the content hashes of one or more previous lemmas
-  - a signed *announcement* describing a change to atlas' current state(s)
-  - optionally, a new derived state
+We can represent an atlas as a collection of signed structs.
+These are sketched in [data.stars](./data.stars).

-The first lemma in an atlas is the `axiom`.
-It is simply a signed message describing the atlas and granting a single public key the ability to declare within the entire namespace.
+The first such struct an *axiom*.
+It's nothing more than a message describing the atlas and signed by some identity.
+The hash of the entire axiom becomes the atlas' id.

-Subsequent lemmas may:
-  - `GRANT` or `REVOKE` permissions to the namespace or subsets of it to other public keys
-  - `WRITE` to a particular path within the atlas
-    - maybe break this into specific operations, like `ANNOUNCE` endpoint availability/unavailability?
-  - `STATE` the result of applying one or more intermediate lemmas.
-This allows clients to skip following and recomputing (maybe very big) proof trees if they trust the `STATE` signer
+From there, we can change the atlas by creating *lemmas*.
+A lemma is a signed message describing some change to the atlas.
+For example, lemmas  can `Grant` other identities write access to namespaces within the atlas, or `Revoke` the same.
+We can also `Announce` endpoints for schemas, create lemmas for directive metadata, and so on.

+This structure gives us something important: a clearly defined, tamperproof chain of custody for atlas data.